webix-hub/docs/data/api/refs/ui.spreadsheet.md

 {{api
 - api/link/ui.spreadsheet_$$_other.md - locates sub-item by id
-- api/ui.spreadsheet_$exportview_other.md - returns an exported view, allows customizing the options of the exported view
 - api/link/ui.spreadsheet_$getsize_other.md - returns the current size of the component
 - api/link/ui.spreadsheet_$height_other.md - current height of the view
 - api/link/ui.spreadsheet_$setsize_other.md - sets the component size